The Girl Who Goes

 If you’re thinking about taking a European road trip of your own, there are lots of things to think about before you make the decision.
 And now that I’ve done it, I’ve got a list of things for you to consider.

-Here are the pros and cons of taking a road trip in Europe.
+Here are the pros and cons of taking a Europe road trip.
 [Read more…]

 Filed Under: Europe, Travel Tips 3 Comments